What Frequency Do I Use on 2 meters?

 The channel spacing needs to be at least as wide as the bandwidth of the signal, which allows room for each signal without interfering with the adjacent channel.
 In Colorado, the channel spacing is 15 kHz, which is a bit tight for our 16 kHz-wide signal.
 In other parts of the country, a 20-kHz spacing has been adopted to provide for more separation between channels.
 Obviously, you get more channels on the band with 15 kHz spacing than with 20 kHz, but you have to put up with more adjacent channel interference.

-When using a repeater, you just need to dial in the published repeater frequency and set the transmit offset, usually either + 600 kHz or – 600 kHz.
+When using a repeater, you just need to dial in the published repeater frequency and set the transmit offset, usually either + 600 kHz or – 600 kHz for a 2-meter band repeater.
 In some parts of North America, non-standard repeater offsets may be used, which will be indicated in the repeater directory.
 For repeaters that require a CTCSS tone for repeater access, you will have to set the proper tone frequency on transmit.

 Choosing an appropriate simplex frequency can be a little tricky, since it depends on whether your region uses the 15-kHz or 20-kHz channel spacing.
 Across all of North America, the National Simplex Frequency (also referred to as the calling frequency) is 146.52 MHz.
 In areas that use 15-kHz channels, the adjacent channels are 146.535, 146.550, 146.565 MHz, etc. moving upward.
 Below the calling frequency are 146.505, 146.490, 146.475 MHz and on.
 In areas that use 20 kHz channels, the frequencies are 146.540, 146.560, 146.580 MHz moving up and 146.500, 146.480, 146.460 MHz moving down.